-- 61. The proliferation of all weapons of mass destruction is defined in the aforementioned Security Council statement, notably, as a threat to international peace and security, a point which was to be referred to, in subsequent resolutions of the Security Council, to justify its action under Chapter VII of the UN Charter.
+59. The proliferation of all weapons of mass destruction is defined in the aforementioned Security Council statement, notably, as a threat to international peace and security, - a point which was to be referred to, in subsequent resolutions of the Security Council, to justify its action under Chapter VII of the UN Charter.
 In three of its subsequent resolutions, in a preambular paragraph (resolution 1540, of 28 April 2004, para.
 2; resolution 1810, of 25 April 2008, para.
 3; and resolution 1887, of 24 September 2009, para.
-2), the Security Council reaffirms the statement of its President (adopted on 31 January 1992), and, also in other resolutions, further asserts (also in preambular paragraphs) that the proliferation of nuclear, chemical and biological weapons is a threat to international peace and security 47 and that all States need to take measures to prevent such proliferation. - 62.
-In resolution S/RES/1540 of 28 April 2004, adopted by the Security Council acting under Chapter VII of the UN Charter, it sets forth legally binding obligations on all UN Member States to set up and enforce appropriate and effective measures against the proliferation of nuclear, chemical, and biological weapons, including the adoption of controls and a reporting procedure for UN Member States to a Committee of the Security Council (sometimes referred to as the "1540 Committee").
-Subsequent Security Council resolutions reaffirm resolution S/RES/1540 and call upon UN Member States to implement it. - 63.
-The UN Security Council refers, in particular, in two of its resolutions (S/RES/984, of 11 April 1995; and S/RES/1887 of 24 September 2009), to the obligation to pursue negotiations in good faith in relation to nuclear disarmament.
-In its preamble, Security Council resolution S/RES/984 affirms the need for all States parties to the NPT "to comply fully with all their obligations"; in its operative part, it further
+2), the Security Council reaffirms the statement of its President (adopted on 31 January 1992), and, also in other resolutions, further asserts (also in preambular paragraphs) that the proliferation of nuclear, chemical and biological weapons is a threat to international peace and security 41 and that all States need to take measures to prevent such proliferation.

+60. In resolution 1540/2004 of 28 April 2004, adopted by the Security Council acting under Chapter VII of the UN Charter, it sets forth legally binding obligations on all UN Member States to set up and enforce appropriate and effective measures against the proliferation of nuclear, chemical, and biological weapons, - including the adoption of controls and a reporting procedure for UN Member States to a Committee of the Security Council (sometimes referred to as the "1540 Committee").
+Subsequent Security Council resolutions reaffirm resolution 1540/2004 and call upon UN Member States to implement it.

+61. The UN Security Council refers, in particular, in two of its resolutions (984/1995, of 11 April 1995; and 1887/2009 of 24 September 2009), to the obligation to pursue negotiations in good faith in relation to nuclear disarmament.
+In its preamble, Security Council resolu-